-Validation: Ad Net Zero recommends setting and validating your science-based net zero and/or near term targets with SBTi (or alternative third-party accreditation).
+Validation: Ad Net Zero recommends setting and validating your science-based near term and/or net zero targets with SBTi (or alternative third-party accreditation).

 Resources

 We understand that some, especially larger, companies have dedicated sustainability teams and are fully capable of doing this internally.
 However, for SME's (under 250 employees) or those less confident with emissions data, there are many resources and options available to you.